 University Research Studentship Award (URSA), PhD Studentship, University of Bath, 2020–2023

-Co-organised the launch of the Bath School of Management’s annual series on influential feminist thinkers.
+Co-organiser of the annual Feminist Philosophy Conference.
 At the conference, which explored the work of feminist philosophers including Judith Butler and Jessica Benjamin, Elif presented on the work of Saba Mahmood and how her ideas help advance organisational theory.